faiface/generics/README.md

 $ generics -out out.go reverse.go
 ```

-A here's what we get!
+And here's what we get!

 ```go
 package main